wamlm-kdd/wamlm/index.md

 | Workshop on Applied Machine Learning Management    | August 15, 2022 |

 </div>
+## How to attend?

+The workshop is a part of the ACM SIGKDD CONFERENCE ON KNOWLEDGE DISCOVERY AND DATA MINING that will happen in Washington DC Convention Center August 14-18, 2022, more information can be found on the official site of the conference: https://kdd.org/kdd2022/.
+In order to attend the workshop you need to register to the main conference.
+Registration will open soon.
+You don't need to submit a paper if you want to attend.
+The conference will be in person.

 ## Call for Papers

 The workshop focuses on main aspects of a successful ML resource management: project lifecycle, people management and ML quality and excellence.
 We focus on a combination of soft skills applications along with data-driven and empirical approaches to efficiently resolve ML management challenges.